harsh-dataanalyst/harsh-dataanalyst/README.md

 **Data Analyst | SQL | Power BI | Excel | Python**

 I'm a data analyst with a strong interest in transforming raw data into actionable insights.
-Currently enrolled in the **Codebasics Data Analyst Bootcamp**, I focus on applying practical skills to real-world business problems through data storytelling and automation.
+I focus on applying practical skills to real-world business problems through data storytelling and automation.

 ---